McCache/McCache-for-Python/docs/TESTING.md

 TBD

 ### Testing Parameters
 Cache in-coherence is when at least two nodes have different values for the same key.
-To stress they `McCache`, the following is some guidelines to keep is realistic:
+To stress `McCache`, the following is some guidelines to keep it realistic:
 * Keep the number of docker/podman containers to total number of cores on your machine minus one.
     * Our official stress ran in **9** docker/podman containers cluster.
-    * We observed the CPU utilization was below, an average, **35**% during the stress runs.
 * Missing entries is **not** bad.
 The node that do not have the entry will need to re-process the work and insert it into its local cache.
-This wil ltrigger a multicast out to the other members in the cluster.
+This will trigger a multicast out to the other members in the cluster.
 * Entries that are different must be validated against test exiting timestamp.
 If the test exiting timestamp is older, this is **not** bad.

 The following testing parameters that did **not** produce any cache in-coherence after five consecutive runs among the nodes in my local docker/podman cluster.
 The three main knobs to tune the stress test are: 1) `MAX_ENTRIES` ,2) `SLEEP_SPAN` and 3) `SLEEP_UNIT`.
 Increasing the mentioned parameters have the following affects: